stscoundrel/starboard/README.md

 ## Usage

-Troubleman exposes a function for getting Github stars by username.
+Starboard exposes a function for getting Github stars by username.
 The request goes through public search API, so no authentication is required.

 ```go
 package main